vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The mechanism of maintaining the price correspondence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The crucial point for maintaining the price correspondence is that the Issuer will
+The crucial point for maintaining the price correspondence is that the issuer will
 only issue a new Synth when the amount of collateral locked corresponds to the current
 RA price and target collateralization ratio for the contract.
 The issuance is
 non-confidential, and the correctness of the issuance can be controlled by the public.